Lif28/PyPass/README.md

 - **Only you** can access your data, as encryption happens on your device.
 - Data is protected even during synchronization via WebDAV.

-### Master Key
+### Two-Factor Authentication (2FA)
 - The **master key** is stored on an external USB drive, ensuring that only someone with physical access to the USB can access the encrypted data.
 - The master key is required to encrypt and decrypt data, adding an extra layer of security.

-### Two-Factor Authentication (2FA)
-- **Mandatory**: PyPass Manager requires two-factor authentication to access its main features.
-- You can use an authentication app like **Google Authenticator** or **Authy** to generate 2FA codes.
-- This adds an additional layer of security, ensuring that even if someone gets your password, they cannot access your data without the second authentication factor.
+- Without the USB key you can't access your logins even if their downloaded on your computer.

 ### Secure Password Generation
 - Generated passwords include a combination of uppercase letters, lowercase letters, numbers, and symbols.